Manganese in Drinking Water

 The main route of manganese absorption is through the gastrointestinal tract, but absorption also occurs in the lungs following inhalation exposure of airborne manganese.
 There is little evidence that dermal contact with manganese results in significant absorption through the skin and dermal contact is not generally viewed as an important source of exposure (ATSDR, 2012).

-Children are considered to be particularly susceptible to possible effects of high levels of manganese exposure because they absorb and/or retain more manganese than adults (ATSDR, 2012).
+Children, specifically formula-fed infants, may particularly be susceptible to possible effects of high levels of manganese exposure because they absorb and/or retain more manganese than adults (ATSDR, 2012).

-Attention to the potential health concerns of high levels of manganese in drinking water is appropriate, as the 0.5-mg/L notification level provides, given the possibility of neurologic effects at very high concentrations.
-Similar advisory levels for manganese have been established by the US EPA, which has a manganese health advisory level of 0.3 mg/L (USEPA, 2004), and the World Health Organization, which has a manganese health guideline level of 0.4 mg/L (WHO, 2004).
+Given the possibility of neurological impacts at high concentrations, particularly for formula-fed infants, attention to the response level of 0.20 mg/L is appropriate.
+Similar advisory levels for manganese have been established by the US EPA, which has a manganese health advisory level of 0.3 mg/L (USEPA, 2004), and the World Health Organization, which has a manganese provisional health-based guideline value of 0.8 mg/L (WHO, 2021).

 Current Regulation of Manganese